This article has been updated from a previous version.

-Halloween is a little different this year because of the COVID-19 pandemic.
-Parents have new considerations and safety measures to bear in mind for trick-or-treaters.
+This year, Halloween is a little different because of the COVID-19 pandemic; however, trick-or-treating can go ahead in Ontario.
+Parents have new considerations and safety measures to bear in mind, including using hand sanitizer frequently and incorporating face coverings.
 But there are also things drivers and homeowners need to do to stay safe and ensure everyone has an enjoyable Halloween.

 Don't waste time calling around for home insurance